Catherine Colonna: Return to the diplomatic service

-Colonna was appointed as the French Ambassador to Rome on 14 August 2014.
-She became Permanent Representative to OECD in 2017, before being appointed as the French Ambassador to London in 2019.
+Colonna was appointed the French Ambassador to Rome on 14 August 2014.
+She became Permanent Representative to OECD in 2017, before being appointed the French Ambassador to London in 2019.

 Amid a 2021 dispute between the United Kingdom and France over post-Brexit fishing licenses, then UK Foreign Secretary Liz Truss instructed Minister of State for Europe, Wendy Morton, to summon Colonna "to explain the disappointing and disproportionate threats made against the UK and Channel Islands."

-Minister of Europe and Foreign Affairs, 2022–present
+Minister for Europe and Foreign Affairs, 2022–2024

 In May 2022, Colonna was named Foreign Minister in the Borne government.
-She is the second woman to hold this office, after the short stint by Michèle Alliot-Marie in 2010.
+She was the second woman to hold this office, after the short stint by Michèle Alliot-Marie in 2010.

 Early in her tenure, Colonna and Minister of the Armed Forces Sébastien Lecornu travelled to Niger together to seal a regional redeployment, making the country the hub for French troops in the Sahel region.

+In January 2023, Colonna and German Foreign Minister Annalena Baerbock arrived in Ethiopia and met with Ethiopian Prime Minister Abiy Ahmed on a mission to support the Ethiopia–Tigray peace agreement ending the Tigray War.

+Following the 2023 Nigerien coup d'état, Colonna expressed support for reversing the coup following a meeting with former Nigerien prime minister Ouhoumoudou Mahamadou.

+In September 2023, Colonna said France would hold Azerbaijan "responsible for the fate of Armenians of Nagorno-Karabakh."